DivyanshuPathak123/RN_Facebook_Loading/README.md

-# RN_Facebook_Loading
+# Loading Styles
-Facebook like loading in React Native
+Different types of loading in React Native like Instagram, Facebook, Code Style and Custom.